apergos/bingo/README.md

 Bingo Card Generator
 ====================
+Use of bingo.html:
+Put the background image of your choice into bg-image.jpg, edit the title in the html file to whatever you like, add more or different trumpisms in the html file by extending the list 'trumpisms', and load up into your browser.
+Clicking on a square marks it for bingo.
+If you hit the wrong square you can always click it again to clear it.
+Nothing spectacular happens when you get bingo unless you jump up and shout BINGO! yourself and have a drink :-)

+Use of python script:

 Make sure you put the background image of your choice into bg-image.jpg and edit template.html to use the title (in h1 tags) you prefer.

-This script (now) uses python3.
+Then run the script with python3.

 Once you've run the script and viewed the html in your browser, resize the browser and printscreen the area you want for the card, for a cheap quick image.
 I've repurposed it with the intent to produce one card, with title, for the web.
 If you wanted something else, the original fork is still there...

 Original text from source follows: